sybert1ger/frc-programming/courses/ELT1080/1-ControlSystem/5-InputtoOutput.md

     D = Error - PreviousError

 Differential accounts for changes in error.
-Error is just how far the input is from the setpoint.
+Error is just how far the input is from the setpoint (exactly equal to P).
 D is used mostly to slow down the approach to the setpoint, along with P.

 Adjusting the behaviour of PID is as simple as changing 3 coefficients for the three terms.
 I opperates slight differently (it is divided by cI).